 Some job aspirants are so desperate, that they apply to nearly every single vacancy existing on the careers segment of an organization’s website.
 This can misinterpret by the employer as the applicant is anxious to employ, may it be in any position.

 Maybe the candidate considers it to be his or her flexibility, but to an employer, it is desperation, and this might give the impression that the candidate is “Jack-of-all trades-master of none”.
 It is always better to focus on any one vacancy that is most suitable for the candidate’s profile.

 13. Speaking Critically of the Former Boss or Organization:

 An applicant should never complain about their former supervisor or organization.
-Speaking negative about the previous job will definitely be a blunder as most of the recruiters hate this.
-Rather, a candidate should give some other cause (better a positive one related to the personal goals) as a reason of leaving earlier job.
+Speaking negatively about the previous job will definitely be a blunder as most of the recruiters hate this.
+Rather, a candidate should give some other cause (better a positive one related to the personal goals) as a reason for leaving the earlier job.

 14. Egotism and Overconfidence:

 It’s always praiseworthy to reflect confidence in your attitude and be competent enough to sell your skills, expertise, and talents to prospective recruiters.
 But the candidate has to be very careful about the margin in between confidence and overconfidence.

 Selling skills in a modest way is more than acceptable whereas a small hint of egotism or superciliousness may be harmful to the candidate’s image.
 Thus, while recounting prior achievements, the candidate should preferably always mention that it was a team that achieved rather than focusing more on his or her individual performances.